What qualities should you look for in a doctor?

 - Understands.
 You want that elusive quality of chemistry between you and your doctor — a doctor who understands you.
 If it isn't there, find someone else.
 He or she may have all of the credentials, but if the chemistry between you and that doctor isn't positive, you might do well to switch.

 Make the relationship with your doctor a working partnership.
-The best treatment relationship is a proactive, participatory one.
+The best treatment relationship is one where you ask questions and participate in your care.

 What should you consider when discussing treatment options?